clesleycode/intro-data-science/Intro to Data Science.md

 Meanwhile, if your data analysis demands standalone computing or exploratory work, R is a great choice because of its strong statistical support.

+### 3.3 Conclusion

+Depending on who you ask is the answer you'll get, but having a workflow that employs the strengths of both Python and R is the optimal strategy.
+As I've alluded to before, R is great for preliminary analysis, whereas Python is great for final use cases - final products.

 ## 4.0 Tackling a Data Problem

 So let's start our first data science problem!
 Here you'll find Jae's [course evaluations](http://www.cs.columbia.edu/~jae/3157/files/eval.pdf)